-Art Basel Miami Beach is North America’s most comprehensive international contemporary art fair, with 267 galleries from 31 countries showcasing works by over 4,000 artists in 2014.
+Art Basel Miami Beach is North America’s most comprehensive international contemporary art fair, with 269 galleries from 29 countries showcasing works by more than 4,000 artists.
 Held at the Miami Beach Convention Center, Art Basel Miami Beach will draw more than 73,000 art dealers, artists, collectors and aficionados to Miami during the fair, held this year from Dec.
-3-6, 2015.
-It’s also spawned over 20 satellite fairs, as well as parties and events galore.
+1-4, 2016.
+It’s also spawned more than 20 satellite fairs, as well as parties and events galore.

 Art Basel refers to the singular fair by that name held at the Miami Beach Convention Center, but the spirit of Art Basel lives in venues big and small throughout the city hosting satellite fairs, glittering parties and events in a week that’s become known as Miami Art Week.
 The Convention Center space is only the beginning of the whirlwind week of art and parties that’s perfectly suited for Miami.

 For a full list of satellite fairs and events, check out The Ultimate Guide to Miami Art Week During Art Basel.

 The History of Art Basel

 A sister fair of the original, founded in Basel, Switzerland in 1970, the Miami Beach edition has been an annual fixture in early December since 2002.
 The brainchild of a trio of Swiss gallerists, Ernst Beyeler, Trudi Bruckner and Balz Hilt, their vision brought together the artists they represented, as well as collectors, curators and critics from all over the globe for the first Art Basel in Switzerland.
 Their vision was a success and over 16,000 people attended the first fair.

 Miami was selected as an ideal second destination with its unique position at the nexus of North America and South America.
 Over the years, with the boon from Art Basel, Miami has become a thriving year round arts destination in its own right with a vibrant gallery scene, as well as world-class street art, in Wynwood and Little Haiti.